KeyboardKit/KeyboardKit/Readmes/Callouts.md

 A secondary input callout can be used to show secondary keyboard actions in a callout bubble.
 It's triggered by providing an observable context with the actions to display.
 This callout type will automatically be enabled if you use a `SystemKeyboard`.

-`KeyboardInputViewController` will automatically create a `keyboardSecondaryCalloutActionProvider` and a `keyboardSecondaryInputCalloutContext` when the extension is started.
-You can either use them as is or replace them with custom ones.
+`KeyboardInputViewController` will automatically create a `SecondaryCalloutActionProvider` and a `SecondaryInputCalloutContext` and bind them to its `keyboardSecondaryCalloutActionProvider` and `keyboardSecondaryInputCalloutContext` properties when the extension is started.
+You can use them as they are or replace them with custom ones.

-The action provider determines which secondary actions to show for a certain keyboard action.
+The action provider determines which secondary actions to show for certain keyboard actions.
 The standard provider has support for multiple locales and can be extended with custom locales.

 To enable secondary action callouts for custom views, follow these steps: